wp-plugins/import-tweets-as-posts/readme.txt

 Author URI:   http://www.chandankumar.in
 Author:       Chandan Kumar
 Donate link:  http://chandankumar.in
-Tags: Import tweets as posts, tweets to posts, twitter feeds, posts, import tweets, import tweets to blog Requires at least: 2.8.6
+Tags: Import tweets as posts, tweets to posts, twitter feeds, posts, import tweets, import tweets to blog, import tweets by search query
+Requires at least: 2.8.6
 Tested up to: 3.9.2
-Stable tag: 1.3
+Stable tag: 1.4
 License: GPLv2

 == Description ==

-"Import Tweets as Posts" allows users to easily import their twitter timeline feeds as Posts in WordPress.
+"Import Tweets as Posts" allows to easily import tweets (from user's timeline or by using search query) as Posts in WordPress.
 User can specify the import interval time, Category, Post Title.
-There is also an option to exclude retweets to import from user's twitter timeline.
+There is also an option to exclude retweets and replies from user's twitter timeline.

 Released under the terms of the GNU GPL, version 2. http://www.fsf.org/licensing/licenses/gpl.html